Ch3rry-Pi3-AI/DataAnalysis-World-Happiness-Report/README.md

 python app.py
 ```

-This will call both import scripts from a central location.
+This will call the import script from a central location.

 ### 2) Run the happiness data import directly